MartinHepperle/HP-ReproParts/README.md

 I have spent a considerable amount of time to create these models and am happy to provide these parts for hobby purposes.
 You can use these models for non-commercial purposes, but not sell the models or parts for profit.

-Not to collectors: these parts are different enough from genuine spare parts so that the cannot be taken for fakes.
+Note to collectors: these parts are different enough from genuine spare parts so that the cannot be taken for fakes.